dbogatic/FinTech-Case-Study/README.md

 * Elevate currently provides only personal loan solutions to non-prime customers.
 A successful utilization of their proprietary data analytics methodology, combined with years of non-prime lending experience their management has, creates more opportunities in other lending segments, such as mortgage and vehicle lending.

-* Developing further data analytics methodolygy and improving loan underwriting processes would have a goal to identify among existing customers those that would qualify for the additional loan options.
+* Developing further its data analytics methodolygy and improving loan underwriting processes would have a goal to identify among existing customers those that would qualify for the additional loan options.

-* Entering the mortgage and vehicle lending industry segment would lead to diversification of their existing loan portfolio, increase in revenues, as a result of a better borrower quality as well as lower default rate.
+* Entering the mortgage and vehicle lending industry segments would lead to diversification of their existing loan portfolio, increase in revenues, as a result of a better borrower quality as well as lower default rate.
 Additionally, a part of the portfolio would now be secured with real assets.

 * Elevate's core belief is that their lending solutions will ultimately have a positive impact on the financial position of non-prime borrowers.
 It is logical then that this newly created class of better quality non-prime borrowers from the pool of existing customers be offered an affordable access to non-prime mortgage and vehicle lending options, without hidden and punitive fees.